 The SI unit of radioactivity is becquerel (Bq) and this term has been kept after Henri Becquerel.
-It is defined as the activity of a quantity of radioactive material where one decay takes place per second.
+It is defined as:

 Another unit is Rutherford (rd) and it is defined as the amount of radioactive substance which gives 106 disintegrations s-1 (dps).